AC & DC SOLENOID SELECTION FACTORS

 The manufacturing variations are in the total number of turns and coil resistance.
 Normal manufacturing variations on other parts have no effect on the NI produced.
 Since coil resistance and therefore coil current and NI are affected by temperature, the force developed is also affected.
 To determine the force developed, the total coil temperature due to both ambient temperature and self heating, must be taken into consideration.

-The NI and wattage values shown in coil charts in this catalog are nominal values.
 Normal production will yield the majority of units within 5% of the nominal.
 However, the user must anticipate that some units will be above and below that 5%.

 The solenoid selected for a particular application must be one which produces the force required throughout its entire stroke, and operating temperature range.
 If the load is too great, the plunger will not pull in or seat.
 On the other hand, a highly over-rated solenoid which develops substantially more force than required by the load should not be used unless speed of operation is the determining factor.
 Excessive energy imparted to the solenoid must be dissipated by some other means.
 If it is not dissipated, the plunger and field piece assembly must absorb the energy of impact causing premature failure.
 As coil temperature increases, force developed decreases.
 The variation in force due to temperature cannot be addressed with a pre-determined value, since it is dependent upon the user’s ambient temperature, magnitude of input wattage and the relationship of on time to off time, or duty cycle.